 Basic Page Sidebar Menu Penn Provost

 We are pleased to announce that the Penn Environmental Innovations Initiative is hiring.
-Please click the Job Opportunities link below for descriptions of the Associate Director for Outreach and EII Fellow positions.
+Please click the Job Opportunities link below for descriptions of the Associate Director for Outreach and Environmental Innovation Fellow positions.

 Kathleen D. Morrison, Faculty Co-Lead

 Kathleen Morrison is the Chair of the Department of Anthropology and the Sally and Alvin V. Shoemaker Professor of Anthropology.
 Her research is focused on governing regimes, agricultural change, and their environmental impacts in the Deccan Plateau of South India.
 Her books include Daroji Valley: Landscape History, Place, and the Making of a Dryland Reservoir System, The Vijayanagara Metropolitan Survey, and Fields of Victory: Vijayanagara and the Course of Intensification.
 Prof. Morrison earned her Ph.D. in Anthropology from the University of California, Berkeley in 1992, her M.A. from the University of the New Mexico in 1987, and her B.A.
 From the University of Notre Dame 1984.
 (Learn more)

 Joseph S. Francisco, Faculty Co-Lead